-An astronaut was injured at a Home Depot in Clear Lake, Texas by a drill press which had been knocked off an overhead shelf by a Home Depot employee.
-Jean-Loup Chretien was the first foreign citizen to ever be named a U.S. astronaut.
+An astronaut was injured at a Home Depot in Clear Lake, Texas by a drill press that had been knocked off an overhead shelf by a Home Depot employee.
+Jean-Loup Chretien was the first foreign citizen ever to be named a U.S. astronaut.
 A five-star general in the French Air Force, a decorated fighter pilot, a veteran of space flights aboard MIR and Spacelab, and a mentor to our entire astronaut corps, General Chretien was a vital part of the U.S. space program.
-He was slated to return to space, and become the only person to work aboard three separate space stations.
+He was slated to return to space and become the only person to work aboard three separate space stations.

 Our discovery, in this case, included constructing a detailed outline of what Dupont knew about benzene and when they knew it.
 The awful truth is that perhaps no one knew more about benzene than Dupont.
-In an internal memo we discovered, Dupont’s executives even discussed the danger of benzene in other Dupont labs as early as 1943, and yet the employees in this Dupont lab were not warned of the risk of death posed by benzene until 33 years later.
+In an internal memo, we discovered, Dupont’s executives even discussed the danger of benzene in other Dupont labs as early as 1943.
+Yet, the employees in this Dupont lab were not warned of the risk of death posed by benzene until 33 years later.

-Our client had been hired to work in a land-based storehouse, but was temporarily assigned to work on a drilling platform.
-The platform was in dry dock, moored on an island in Louisiana state waters, at a shipyard located on the state line between Texas and Louisiana.
+Our client had been hired to work in a land-based storehouse but was temporarily assigned to work on a drilling platform.
+The platform was in drydock, moored on an island in Louisiana state waters, at a shipyard located on the state line between Texas and Louisiana.
 The working conditions on the platform were deplorable and filthy, and there were no functional fire extinguishers.
-The employees had been promised the pipes were all “gas free,” but several small gas fires had occurred.
+The employees had been promised the pipes were all “gas-free,” but several small gas fires had occurred.
 They requested cold-cut saws, but their request was denied.